d3/d3-time-format/README.md

 <a name="locale_format" href="#locale_format">#</a> <i>locale</i>.<b>format</b>(<i>specifier</i>)

-Returns a new format function for the given string *specifier*.
+Returns a new formatter for the given string *specifier*.
 The specifier string may contain the following directives:

 * `%a` - abbreviated weekday name.*
 * `%A` - full weekday name.*